belgotux/ansible-role-docker_traefik/README.md

 ```

 ### For extra middleware
-Juste add another configuration file like this for nextcloud : the middleware `nextcloud-redirect` is declared and the middleware `nextcloud` is a chain of 2 middlewares
+Juste add another configuration file in `files/configurations/[group_name]` like this for nextcloud : the middleware `nextcloud-redirect` is declared and the middleware `nextcloud` is a chain of 2 middlewares
 ```
 http:
   middlewares: